 4Meet HSP agent.Once you finish your customs and exit the gates, Look for the HSP representative holding a sign with you name.

 5RelaxOur HSP agent will take care of the rest and make sure you reach the appropriate location .
-Sit back and enjoy AMAZING TORONTO.
+Sit back and enjoy AMAZING CANADA

-When you arrive in Canada at Toronto Pearson International Airport, you will present yourself to a Canadian immigration officer.
+When you arrive at a Canadian airport, you will present yourself to a Canadian immigration officer.
 Before you do, make sure you have the following documents ready:

 Letter of Introduction from the Canadian Consulate or High Commission: